techprakashtp/NodeJSProjDemo/README.md

 # NodeJSProj1
-All the nodejs package is there in zip file extract it use it demo nodejs dockerized application.
+All the nodejs package is there in zip file extract it use it demo nodejs application.